Week 14 NFL score predictions: A guide to best games, more

 Tedy Bruschi and Darren Woodson both side with the Giants over the injury-riddled Redskins in Week 14.

 FPI win projection: WSH, 53.3 percent.
 The Redskins had a 53 percent chance to make the playoffs prior to their current three-game losing streak, but they'll really need to beat the Giants this week in order to keep their slim hopes alive.
-Washington is not favored in any of their final three games after this one by FPI and would have just a 7 percent chance to make the playoffs with a loss (31 percent with a win).
+Washington is not favored in any of its final three games after this one by FPI and would have just a 7 percent chance to make the playoffs with a loss (31 percent with a win).

 What to watch for in fantasy: The Giants' defense is showing some signs of life lately, with the league's fifth-highest turnover rate on a per-drive basis, and now it faces Sanchez.
 Read more.